Just like with any other industry, trends come and go in the world of web design.

 6. Cartoon Illustrations

 Who doesn’t love cartoons?
 While good still-life pictures are pleasant, cartoons can add a bit of whimsy, humanize your brand, and infuse it with personality.
-Often, illustrations can go hand in hand with animation and give people a reason to spend just a few more minutes on your website.
+Often, and especially when it comes to web design, illustrations can go hand in hand with animation and give people a reason to spend just a few more minutes on your website.

 An example of cartoon illustration in web design.
 Client: DataScan